 How will I know how my child is making progress?

 - Communication through the school systems such as Class Charts

 In addition you may also be involved in:

-- Annual Review, Transfer Review meetings and Team Around the Child Meetings (you will be informed if your child is included within this category), providing opportunities for the views of parents/carers and the child.
+- Annual Review, Transfer Review meetings and Team Around the Family Meetings (you will be informed if your child is included within this category), providing opportunities for the views of parents/carers and the child.

 - Information from specific intervention programmes

 At any time you may contact your child’s tutor or the SENDCo for further information.

 How do I know what progress my child should be making?

 All teachers are aware of every student’s starting point at the end of Key Stage 2 and their progress expectations.
 This can vary in each year and is tracked carefully to ensure every child makes the best possible progress.
 We have high aspirations for all students.